barkailab/chec_pipeline/README.md

 *--memSize* Ram used for the pipeline (preset: 4000 MB, needs tro be increased for large files >3Mio reads)

-**dna_ind.py:**This file contains the real pipeline and usually doesn’t need to be run if individual samples fail.
+**dna_ind.py:** This file contains the real pipeline and usually doesn’t need to be run if individual samples fail.

 - First cutadapt to remove adapters

+- Bowtie2 for alignment
-- Bowtie2 for alignmentPicard (modified) to detect pcr duplicates
+- Picard (modified) to detect pcr duplicates
 - Samtools to filter and sort reads
 - bedtools to align to the genome